 Teaching License: Grades PreK-12 Overview

 At Bluefield College, a student whose passion is music, art, or physical education works within that major to obtain a Virginia Professional Collegiate License for grades PreK-12.
 Public school field experiences take place in the elementary, middle, and high schools, and are strategically placed within the required education courses for students to explore a variety of grade levels and class settings with diverse populations.
 A strong academic major prepares students to pass Praxis II: Content Area Assessments.
-Completing requirements for the teaching license and the bachelor’s degree within 4 years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.
+Completing requirements for the teaching license and the bachelor’s degree within four years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.

 Teaching License: Grades PreK-12 Licensure Areas